-Fractal dimension of tensegrities.
-A fractal tensegrity strut can lengthen, shorten or bend.
-A helical tensegrity mast with three fractal levels.
-Membranes model tensional forces more comprehensively than single lines, so membrane tensegrities are a better match for muscles with multiple insertion angles and locations.
+The fractal dimension of tensegrities needs further study.
+A fractal tensegrity strut can lengthen, shorten or bend, as illustrated by a helical tensegrity mast with three fractal levels.
+Membrane tensegrities are a better match for modeling muscles with multiple insertion angles and locations, because membranes model tensional forces more comprehensively than single lines.
 A compression rod can be replaced by a planar tensegrity membrane bounded by 3, 4 or 5 edges.
 Tensegrity sheets can be rolled into cylinders to create torsos and appendages.
 Membranes can be actuated across their surface.

 Context: Tom Flemons Archive

 How Tensegrity Models Reality (2018) Tensegrities float in a kind of fractal dimension – they are not solids, there are no surfaces, edges are composed of tensional members, and nodes where tension meets compression clearly show how forces are mitigated to maintain structural integrity.
 Any of the components, either struts or cables, can be further understood to be made from arrays of smaller tensegrities and so on down, in smaller and smaller scales like Mandelbrot sets.
 It’s not turtles but tensegrities all the way down… But what fractal dimension are they?
 Do they operate in a boundary region somewhere between two and three dimensions?
 Or is it more useful to consider them as four or even five dimensional objects?

 Fractal struts and masts